How to reduce staffing costs in high turn-over roles

 Even greater savings are available

-Further savings can be realised through enhanced use of remote support services.
-Instead of having a dedicated engineer in the data centre, your business has direct access to one of more technical experts who can connect remotely to provide diagnostics and support whenever required.
+Further savings can be realised through enhanced use of Smart hands services.
+Instead of having dedicated engineers in the data centre, your business has direct access to one or ￼more technical experts who can attend site and work with your office based engineers remotely to provide diagnostics and support whenever required.

 This approach provides a happy medium – you always have access to the technical expertise you need, without concerns of hand-over and knowledge transfer when an engineer leaves.
 Just because the outsourced model relieves your business of sourcing engineers, doesn’t mean that you automatically escape the usual issues once they are hired.